benbalter/benbalter.github.com/_posts/2014-10-07-expose-process-through-urls.md

 Just as blacksmiths know the value of an anvil, and bakers the value of yeast, so too must knowledge workers embrace the tools of their craft.
 A composer would never stand for his or her concierto being played on a kazoo.
 Why then, is content all-too-often created haphazardly, with its presentation and preservation being subject to the whims of organizational habbit?

-The next time you begin a new project, adopt a high-fidelity, electronic medium that allows you to capture and expose process, today, and forever.
-Your content, your fellow publishers, and its consumers deserves it.
+The next time you begin a new project, adopt a high-fidelity, electronic medium that allows you to capture and expose process as a URL, today, and forever.
+Your content, your fellow knowledge workers, and the information's consumers deserves it.